akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 As you can see, the `PersistentMessage` acts as an envelope around the payload, adding various fields related to the origin of the event (`persistenceId`, `sequenceNr` and more).

-More advanced techniques (e.g. [Remove event class and ignore events](#remove-event-class)) will dive into using the manifests for increasing the flexibility of the persisted vs. exposed types even more.
+More advanced techniques (e.g. @ref:[Remove event class and ignore events](#remove-event-class)) will dive into using the manifests for increasing the flexibility of the persisted vs. exposed types even more.
 However for now we will focus on the simpler evolution techniques, concerning only configuring the payload serializers.